docdevel2/jcportfolio/_posts/2023-11-01-Music-Database-API.md

 ---
-title: "Accessing a Music Database API"
+title: "Using a RESTful API to get data from a music database"
 date: 2023-11-01
 ---